-By 2010, about 30 percent of the Ogallala Aquifer's groundwater had been tapped.
-Some parts of the Ogallala Aquifer are now dry, and the water table has declined more than 300 feet in other areas, according to the Texas Water Development Board.
+By 2010, about 30 percent of the Ogallala Aquifer's groundwater had been tapped, according to a 2013 study from Kansas State University.
+Some parts of the Ogallala Aquifer are now dry, and the water table has declined more than 300 feet in other areas.

 The same problem is increasingly found throughout the world, especially in areas where a rapidly growing population is placing greater demand on limited aquifer resources — pumping can, in these places, exceed the aquifer's ability to recharge its groundwater supplies.

 When pumping of groundwater results in a lowering of the water table, then the water table can drop so low that it's below the depth of a well.
 In those cases, the well "runs dry" and no water can be removed until the groundwater is recharged — which, in some cases, can take hundreds or thousands of years.